 Until recently, I actually found it difficult to express how I really think about this.
 I would have said “I’m better” simply for lack of more accurate words.
 Thankfully, a more true way of explaining it has come to me, and I hope that I can express it to a point that people finally understand where I , and others like me, are actually coming from.

 I don’t see myself as better than anyone, only further along on my evolutionary path than some.
 (Meaning spiritual and personal evolution/growth.)
-I have been through a lot and I have learned many lessons.
+I’ve been through a lot and I’ve learned many lessons.
 I’m learning every day.
 I’m at a certain point on my evolutionary path.
 Some people are ahead of me, some are behind, and some are walking alongside.
 I want to help the people that I see behind me, based on my perspective.

 I don’t look at those people thinking “I’m better than you.
 I’m here and you’re back there, so you’re not good enough.”
 I think “I’m here, and you’re back there, how can I help you get up here?
 Do you need a hand?
 An encouraging word?
 You’re not here yet, but you can make it!”
 I want everyone to be progressing along their own evolutionary path, and I’ll do whatever I can to help them.
 No matter what anyone thinks, I feel it’s my soul’s purpose, and I’ll keep doing it.
 I can’t abide a stagnant life.